alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-26-ruling-on-royalty-to-mushrik-family.md

 lang: en
 locale: en
 note: false
-excerpt: "If one knows true Islam and Allah helps him accept it, one should not be loyal to people of Shirk nor be endeared to them even if they are the closest relatives."
+summary: "If one knows true Islam and Allah helps him accept it, one should not be loyal to people of Shirk nor be endeared to them even if they are the closest relatives."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz Ibn Baz